The 3 Gili's (Air, Meno and Trawangan)

 a variety of Crustaceans.

 The current is usually mild, but can pick up at low tide.
-Along the reef you will see Firefishes, Soldierfishes,

-Anemonefishes, Groupers, Sweetlips and Snappers all in large quantities.
+Anemonefish, Groupers, Sweetlips and Snappers all in large quantities.

-Green and Hawksbill Turtles are usually feeding along the wall
+Green and Hawksbill turtles are usually feeding along the wall

 and will hold their positions in the current as you gently drift by.